libbyyosef/An-Infinity-World/README.md

 **Modularity:** The design embraces modularity, with distinct classes handling specific responsibilities for easy maintenance and extension.
 **Separation of Concerns:** Ensures that each class is responsible for a specific aspect, contributing to a more understandable and maintainable codebase.
 Embark on an adventure where the Avatar's movements shape the unfolding narrative, making "Infinite World" a captivating and ever-evolving gaming experience.
+Powered by DanoGameLab, a library crafted by Dan Nirel, and enriched with PEPSE (Precise Environmental Procedural Simulator Extraordinaire).